 When Caroline Kelly died in 1989 in northern New South Wales, her personal papers passed into the hands of her friends Grahame and Stephanie Gooding, who recognised their potential value as historical records and carefully preserved them until 2010.
 In that year, Kim de Rijke and Anthony Jefferies, two postgraduate students in anthropology at the University of Queensland who were researching Caroline Kelly and her work, advertised in local NSW newspapers seeking anyone who might have known her or have records pertaining to her work.
 The Goodings responded to their advertisement and gave the papers into their custody.
 The two postgraduate students contacted James Kelly, Caroline Kelly's son, and told him of the discovery of the papers, of whose existence he was previously unaware.
 He agreed that the papers should be donated to Fryer Library, which holds an earlier collection of his mother's papers dealing with her theatrical career in Sydney (see UQFL52).
 Fryer Library is grateful to all three parties involved for allowing this unique and historically important collection to be added to its holdings.

 Immediate source of acquisition or transfer

-Acquired from University of Queensland anthropology graduate students, Kim de Rijke and Anthony Jefferies.
+Deposited by University of Queensland anthropology graduate students, Kim de Rijke and Anthony Jefferies.
+Donated by James Kelly.